 One of the nice things about learning how to use a Kreg pocket hole jig is that all of its pieces fit neatly into a compact carrying case, making it easy to carry to wherever your project might be while keeping all the essential pieces together so they don’t get lost in your woodworking workshop.

-Open the Kreg R3’s carrying case, and you’ll find the specialty stepped drill bit, square-shaped driver, depth stop collar, and Allen wrench, as well as the jig itself, all neatly organized inside.
+Open the Kreg R3’s carrying case, and you’ll find the specialty stepped drill bit, square-shaped driver, depth stop collar, Allen wrench, and the jig itself, all neatly organized inside.

 Set the guide to the proper depth